 All benchmarks are run by Rally against the Elasticsearch master branch as of that date.
 The benchmark uses four bare-metal server-class machines.
 On one we run the benchmark driver (Rally), on the other three the benchmark candidate (one to three Elasticsearch nodes, one per machine).
 All machines are connected via a dedicated 10 GBit switched network.

 The benchmarks are intentionally not scalability benchmarks but rather show the performance characteristics of Elasticsearch ranging from one node to at most three nodes and are mainly intended to help the development team spot performance regressions.

-All benchmarks are run on bare-metal machines with the following specifications:
+All other benchmarks are run on bare-metal machines with the following specifications:

 All machines are connected via a dedicated 10 GBit switched network.